Southern Dinos and Goblins

 Spanning five floors and tucked along the foothills of the Wasatch Mountains, the museum is adjacent to Red Butte Garden, the Intermountain West’s largest botanical garden and part of the University of Utah campus.
 Follow the author on an afternoon at the Natural History Museum of Utah.

 Temple Square in Salt Lake City is Utah's most popular tourist attraction.
 The 35-acre area contains more than 15 attractions related to Mormon heritage and beliefs.
 Whether it’s the rich history, the gorgeous gardens and architecture, or the vivid culture, you’ll be sure to have an unforgettable experience.

 - Dead Horse Point State Park

 Load ‘em up!
 Sure, the family wagon gets your vacation going, but it won't always take you where you want to go.
 To climb steep slickrock overlooking unbelievable natural places, leave the wagon for the day and choose from one of several Moab outfitters to ride to places only a Hummer should go.
 After, learn about prehistoric life at the Moab Giants PaleoSafari, where state-of-the-art indoor interactive exhibits meld with lands where dinosaurs once roamed.
 Dead Horse Point State Park is your evening stop, offering views that rival the Grand Canyon.
 Today is a good day to visit Arches National Park, too.
-Overnight in Moab.
+Overnight in Moab or Monticello.